roemeren/tableau-workbook-extractor/README.md

     - fields and parameters may be used in *dashboard actions*
 - **Not all field captions are captured**: field captions may be missing and therefore their internal ID will be used in the outputs (may be related to hidden fields and dependencies)
 - **Not all extracted fields are assigned to the correct data source**: some (copies of) fields may be linked to a data source it doesn't belong to
 - **Path separators in non-Windows OS**: currently the tool processes file path using backslashes (\) as in Windows.
 Linux and MacOS use forward slashes which will lead to incorrect output file paths.
+This is why at the moment there is only a Windows executable created in the automated workflow.

 ## Roadmap